AyhamJo7/Assembly-Language-Compiler/README.md

 6. **Assembler/Disassembler**: Add ability to convert between binary and assembly
 7. **GUI Interface**: Create a graphical interface for easier interaction
 8. **Debugging Tools**: Add breakpoints, memory inspection, and step execution

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Copyright (c) 2017 Komma Ravi Teja